GodaSaber/pipeline-stall-using-prediction-techniques-/README.md

 Nadia Kamel

 1. Definition of the Simulation Problem
-The goal of this assignment is to extend the basic 5-stage pipeline simulator from Assignment 1 by adding mechanisms to reduce control hazards through branch prediction, branch target buffers (BTB), and return address stacks (RAS).
-The simulator is built using the SimpleScalar toolset, and the focus is to understand how these features improve performance by reducing branch penalties in the pipeline.
+The objective of this assignment is to enhance the basic 5-stage pipeline simulator (from Assignment 1) by incorporating techniques to reduce control hazards.
+These techniques include:

+Branch Prediction

+Branch Target Buffer (BTB)

+Return Address Stack (RAS)

+The simulator is developed using the SimpleScalar toolset.
+The goal is to explore how these mechanisms help minimize pipeline stalls caused by branch instructions, thereby improving overall processor performance.

 2. Problems Encountered
-During development, we faced the following challenges:
+During the development process, we encountered several challenges:

-Integrating branch prediction in the ID stage and updating the fetch path correctly based on the predicted outcome.
+Integrating Branch Prediction in the Instruction Decode (ID) stage and updating the fetch path based on predicted outcomes.

-Correctly using the SimpleScalar bpred module, especially handling the different predictor types (2-bit, (2,2) correlated).
+Correct usage of the SimpleScalar bpred module, including different predictor types like:

+2-bit predictor

+(2,2) correlated predictor

-Handling mispredictions in both target and direction—identifying whether mispredictions occurred in the ID or EX stage.
+Handling mispredictions in both:

+Branch direction

+Target address

+Identifying the correct stage (ID or EX) where mispredictions occurred.

-Simulating BTB functionality in the IF stage and linking it with the rest of the pipeline.
+Simulating BTB functionality in the Instruction Fetch (IF) stage and linking it with the rest of the pipeline.

-Implementing and debugging the Return Address Stack (RAS) to accurately predict return instruction targets.
+Implementing and debugging the Return Address Stack (RAS) to correctly predict return instruction targets.

 3. How We Solved Them
-To address these problems, we took the following steps:
+To resolve the above issues, we followed these steps:

+✅ Branch Prediction Implementation
-Carefully studied the behavior of the bpred.c module and how it is used in sim-bpred.c.
+Studied the bpred.c and sim-bpred.c source files in detail.

-Used bpred_create, bpred_lookup, and bpred_update appropriately at each stage:
+Used the following functions at the appropriate stages:

+bpred_create() – to initialize the predictor

+bpred_lookup() – to perform prediction in the ID stage

+bpred_update() – to update predictor status in the EX stage

+🔁 Stage-specific Logic
+ID Stage:

-ID Stage: Performed branch prediction and updated the fetch PC.
+Performed branch prediction and updated the fetch program counter (PC) accordingly.

+EX Stage:

-EX Stage: Resolved actual branch outcomes and corrected any mispredictions.
+Resolved actual branch outcomes.

+Detected and corrected mispredictions.

+⚙️ Pipeline Control
-Created new pipeline control flags to keep track of prediction states and speculative execution.
+Added new control flags to manage:

+Prediction states

+Speculative execution

+Flushes on misprediction

-For BTB integration:
+📦 BTB Integration

-Performed lookups in the IF stage using predecode bits with MD_SET_OPCODE.
+Performed BTB lookups in the IF stage using:

+Instruction pre-decode via MD_SET_OPCODE

-Tracked BTB hit/miss results and used them to simulate penalty cycles.
+Tracked BTB hits/misses and applied penalty cycles as needed.

+🌀 Return Address Stack (RAS)
+Enabled RAS by:

-Enabled RAS by providing a non-zero stack size in bpred_create and using the -ras option in the simulator.
+Setting a non-zero stack size in bpred_create()

-Used sample assembly programs (loop.S, loop2.S) to verify correctness and cycle counts.
+Using the -ras flag in the command-line interface

+Verified correct behavior on return instructions.

+🔍 Testing & Validation
+Tested using assembly programs like:

+loop.S

+loop2.S

+Verified:

+Cycle counts

+Prediction accuracy

+Misprediction penalties

-Ensured compatibility with SimpleScalar output formats and compared results with reference outputs.
+Ensured compatibility with SimpleScalar output and validated against expected results.